-She discussed her book on television programmes, and it was on Thierry Ardisson's Salut les Terriens ! her attacker's name was revealed on 22 October 2016.
+She discussed her book on television programmes, and it was on Thierry Ardisson's Salut les Terriens ! that her attacker's name was revealed on 22 October 2016.
 After Flament explained why she felt that she couldn't reveal the name of the rapist, Ardisson pushed the issue, saying that politicians had tried to extend the délai to 48 years, but Flament still wouldn't say the name, stating that the proposed change to the law had been rejected.
 Ardisson asked her if he could say the name, Flament said it was up to him.
 Ardisson clearly pronounced 'David Hamilton', adding a very strongly worded insult to the rapist: 'J'sais pas si t'es à la télé mais t'es un bel enculé, connard !'
 I won't attempt a translation because strong language is particularly irksome to convey in another language, but the French here can't come much stronger.
 OK, it makes for good TV, but Thierry Ardisson deserves a huge commendation for this brave outburst.

 Unfortunately, even as the rapist Hamilton denied the charges he seemed to admit them: he killed himself on 25 November 2016, a little more than a month after Ardisson's revelation.
 Flavie Flament was gutted because Hamilton had taken the easy way out, thus avoiding his own trauma which would inevitably have followed.
 But what of the trauma his victim had gone through?

 Flavie Flament is now pushing for reform of the délai de prescription – not for its abolition, as that would take a long time.
 We can only hope that her wishes come soon, but then the seventies (when these attacks happened) are a different country, aren't they?
 I mean, surely attitudes towards sexual abuse of this nature can no longer be tolerated, can they?
 Don't bank on it.